-If you’re involved in a business that needs airfield access, wants close proximity to an airport or are looking for solid industrial property in an ideal location, the Tucson Airport Authority (TAA) has sites available to help you unlock the potential for success.
+If you are involved in a business that needs airfield access, wants close proximity to an airport or are looking for solid industrial property in an ideal location, the Tucson Airport Authority (TAA) has sites available to help you unlock the potential for success.

 And, being in Southern Arizona, both airports are ideally located to take advantage of delay-free flying weather year-round.

-If this is beginning to intrigue you, let us offer these advantages that Tucson International Airport or Ryan Airfield can bring to the table:
+If this is beginning to intrigue you, let us offer these advantages that TUS or RYN can bring to the table:

 Tucson International Airport (TUS)

 TUS, eight miles south of Tucson’s central business district, is the commercial airport serving a catchment area of more than 1.4 million residents living in southern Arizona and northern Sonora, Mexico.
 The airport is less than 4½ miles from either Interstate 10 or 19 and less than 9 miles from the Port of Tucson, a 770-acre full-service inland port offering unrivaled logistics and warehousing opportunities, including more than 1.8 million square feet of improved space, refrigerated storage and distribution.